 The scaphoid is one of the small group of bones in the wrist called the carpal bones.
-It is the most common carpal bone to fracture among athletes and is often caused by falling onto an outstretched hand.
-Wrist pain and trouble gripping things are symptoms of this type of fracture, and medical advice should be sought for treatment.
+It is the most common carpal bone to fracture among athletes, often caused by falling onto an outstretched hand.

 Scaphoid fracture symptoms